The core obligations of KiwiSaver providers are set out in the KiwiSaver Act 2006 (the Act).

 Providers must also comply with obligations that apply to all issuers.
 This includes the need for most KiwiSaver schemes to have a registered prospectus.
 The only exceptions are certain existing employer schemes that are exempted under the Securities Act (Employer Superannuation Schemes) Exemption Notice 2004.

-Find out how FMA interprets KiwiSaver obligations in our section on guidance notes.
+Find out how FMA interprets KiwiSaver obligations in our guidance library.